mdmarufsarker/es6-setup/README.md

 # Start generate es5 code (watch mood)

     npm run build

+# Note that-

+    you have to write your codes on the src direcotory and you are going to see you compiled js codes in the build directory

-# If you don't like this setup then follow old-es6-setup directory and if you like this setup then delete the old-es6-setup directory
+If you don't like this setup then follow old-es6-setup directory and if you like this setup then delete the old-es6-setup directory

 - Subscribe [Stack Learner](https://www.youtube.com/c/StackLearner) YouTube Channel
 - You can follow me on [YouTube](https://www.youtube.com/c/MdMarufSarkerOfficial) for problem solving videos